ms-jpq/coq_nvim/README.md

 The promise is that Treesitter will have real time parsing on every keystroke, but it's actually too slow on big files.

-The Treesitter source only parses on `Idle` events due to unrealized performance promises.
+The Treesitter source only parses a limited number of lines about the cursor and only on `Idle` events due to unrealized performance promises.

 ### CTags